yue-ning/dc2025/_pages/faq.md

 2. Do I need to use the AAAI template for the DC abstract?
     - Yes, please use the official templates.
 Not using the official template will result in a desk rejection.

+3. Is it possible to both submit a paper to the AAAI Main Technical track and apply for the Doctoral Consortium?
+	- Yes, you can apply for the Doctoral Consortium and also submit a paper to the main technical track.